simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Sep 04-Sep 06 2025
+Solar Radiation Storm Forecast for Sep 05-Sep 07 2025

-              Sep 04  Sep 05  Sep 06
+              Sep 05  Sep 06  Sep 07
 S1 or greater   10%     10%      5%

-Rationale: There is a slight chance for a greater than 10 MeV proton event reaching the S1 (Minor) levels through 05 Sep due to the flare potential from AR 4197.
+Rationale: There is a slight chance for a greater than 10 MeV proton event reaching the S1 (Minor) levels through 06 Sep due to the flare potential from AR 4197.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Sep 04 2025 1344 UTC.

-Radio Blackout Forecast for Sep 04-Sep 06 2025
+Radio Blackout Forecast for Sep 05-Sep 07 2025

-              Sep 04        Sep 05        Sep 06
+              Sep 05        Sep 06        Sep 07
-R1-R2           50%           50%           35%
+R1-R2           55%           55%           40%
 R3 or greater   10%           10%            5%

-Rationale: There is a chance for isolated M-class flares (R1-R2/Minor-Moderate), with a slight chance for an X-class flare (R3-Strong or greater), through 05 Sep primarily due to the flare potential from AR 4197.
+Rationale: Solar activity is expected to be low with a chance for M-class flares (R1-R2, Minor-Moderate) and a slight chance for an X-class flare (R3-Strong or greater), through 05 Sep primarily due to the flare potential from AR 4197.
+Chances for M-class flares decrease on 07 Sep as AR 4197 rotates further around the W limb.

 ```